peterhinch/micropython-async/i2c/README.md

  1. `timeout=1000` Timeout (in ms) before `Initiator` assumes `Responder` has failed.
  2. `t_poll=100` Interval (ms) for `Initiator` polling `Responder`.
+ 3. `rxbufsize=200` Size of receive buffer.
+This should exceed the maximum message length.

 Class variables should be set before instantiating `Initiator` or `Responder`.
 See [Section 4.4](./README.md#44-configuration).